Get a quote

 As mentioned earlier, your hurricane deductible is separate from the standard AOP deductible that applies to other covered perils, such as fire, theft, or vandalism claims.

-While your general deductible is usually a flat dollar amount, your hurricane deductible is a percentage of the coverage you have for your dwelling.
-These are usually:
+While your general deductible is usually a flat dollar amount, your hurricane deductible can be either a flat dollar amount or a percentage of the coverage you have for your dwelling.

-So if you have $300,000 in dwelling coverage and a 2% hurricane deductible, your out-of-pocket expense for a hurricane claim would be $6,000.
+So let’s say you have $300,000 in dwelling coverage and a 2% hurricane deductible.
+That means your out-of-pocket expense for a hurricane claim is $6,000.

-Your hurricane deductible is triggered by specific conditions outlined in your policy.
-Generally, a storm declared as a hurricane by the National Weather Service or a named storm triggers this deductible.
+Hurricane deductibles are triggered by specific conditions outlined in your policy.
+In many cases, a storm declared as a hurricane or a named storm by the National Weather Service triggers this deductible.

-Deductible options may vary based on state regulations.
+Hurricane deductibles vary by state, in part because state regulations differ.
 For example, Florida insurers are required to offer hurricane deductible options of $500, 2%, 5% and 10%.

 A named storm or a storm the National Weather Service labels as a hurricane can trigger your hurricane deductible